IBM/bee-travels-istio/README.md

    * Check to see that the `target` value in `artillery_load/artillery.yaml` does not have an extra `/` at the end of the address. (ex: "http://169.62.94.60")

 * I'm getting a lot of 500 Internal Service Errors when generating traffic with Artillery or in the browser.
    * Your deployments' resource limits may be being reached.
-Try running `watch -n1 kubectl top po`.
-This command will update and display the resource metrics for each pod every second.
-While this is running, generate traffic to see if any of the pods are exceeding the resource limits set in their respective deployment files.
+Try running `watch -n1 kubectl top po` which displays the resource metrics for each pod updated every second.
+While this is running, generate traffic to the application to see if any of the pods are exceeding the resource limits set in their respective deployment files.

 ## License